MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 ```

+You have now successfully created your new app service plan.

 ## Use PATCH to update your app service plan

 Update your service plan by using the "put" HTTP method again and editing the `--body` parameter with the properties you want to update/change.
+In this specific scenario, you are changing the SKU values of your app service plan.
 Here is an example of the syntax:

 # [Bash](#tab/bash)